VincentVanlaer/mesa-school-labs/content/tuesday/lab-1.md

 ```fortran
 integer function extras_check_model
 ```
+Look at the example code already included in that function.
 {{< /details >}}

 {{< details title="Hint 2: The MESA variables you can use" closed="true" >}}